 Used Car: 2012 Lexus CT Hybrid Review

-The 2012 Lexus CT 200h has superb fuel economy and a great reliability rating, though some reviewers said it falls short with leisurely acceleration and cramped rear seats.
+The 2012 Lexus CT 200h has superb fuel economy, though some reviewers said it falls short with leisurely acceleration and cramped rear seats.

 The 2012 Lexus CT Hybrid is ranked: